Risk Factors

 In addition, we and our licensees and contract manufacturers are subject to ongoing DEA regulatory obligations, including, among other things, annual registration renewal, security, recordkeeping, theft and loss reporting, periodic inspection and annual quota allotments for the raw material for commercial production of our products.
 The DEA, and some states, conduct periodic inspections of registered establishments that handle controlled substances.
 Facilities that conduct research, manufacture, store, distribute, import or export controlled substances must be registered to perform these activities and have the security, control and inventory mechanisms required by the DEA to prevent drug loss and diversion.
 Failure to maintain compliance, particularly non-compliance resulting in loss or diversion, can result in regulatory action that could have a material adverse effect on our business, results of operations, financial condition and prospects.
 The DEA may seek civil penalties, refuse to renew necessary registrations, or initiate proceedings to revoke those registrations.
 In certain circumstances, violations could lead to criminal proceedings.

-Social issues around the abuse of opioids, including law enforcement concerns over diversion of opioid and regulatory efforts to combat abuse, could decrease the potential market for Oxaydo®, and, if approved, our LIMITx™ product candidates.
+Social issues around the abuse of opioids, including law enforcement concerns over diversion of opioid and regulatory efforts to combat abuse, could decrease the potential market for our LIMITx™ product candidates.

 Media stories regarding prescription drug abuse and the diversion of opioids and other controlled substances are commonplace.
 Law enforcement and regulatory agencies may apply policies that seek to limit the availability of opioids.
-Such efforts may inhibit Zyla’s ability to commercialize Oxaydo® and, if approved, our LIMITx&trade product candidate.
-Aggressive enforcement and unfavorable publicity regarding, for example, the use or misuse of oxycodone or other opioid drugs, the limitations of abuse resistant formulations, public inquiries, and investigations into prescription drug abuse, litigation or regulatory activity, sales, marketing, distribution or storage of our drug products could harm our reputation.
-Such negative publicity could reduce the potential size of the market for our product candidates and Oxaydo® and decrease the revenues and royalties we are able to generate from their sale.
-Similarly, to the extent opioid abuse becomes less prevalent or a less public health issue, regulators and third-party payers may not be willing to pay a premium for abuse deterrent formulations of opioids.
+Aggressive enforcement and unfavorable publicity regarding, for example, the use or misuse of oxycodone or other opioid drugs, the limitations of abuse resistant formulations, public inquiries and investigations into prescription drug abuse, litigation or regulatory activity, sales, marketing, distribution or storage of our drug products could harm our reputation.
+Such negative publicity could reduce the potential size of the market for our product candidates and decrease the revenues and royalties we are able to generate from their sale.

 Significant disruptions to our information technology systems or breaches of information security could adversely affect our business.
 In the ordinary course of business, we collect, store and transmit confidential information, and it is critical that we do so in a secure manner in order to maintain the confidentiality and integrity of such confidential information.
 Our information technology systems are potentially vulnerable to service interruptions and security breaches from inadvertent or intentional actions by our employees, partners, vendors, or from attacks by malicious third parties.
 Maintaining the secrecy of this confidential, proprietary, and/or trade secret information is important to our competitive business position.
 While we have taken steps to protect such information and invested in information technology, there can be no assurance that our efforts will prevent service interruptions or security breaches in our systems or the unauthorized or inadvertent wrongful access or disclosure of confidential information that could adversely affect our business operations or result in the loss, dissemination, or misuse of critical or sensitive information.
 A breach of our security measures or the accidental loss, inadvertent disclosure, unapproved dissemination or misappropriation or misuse of trade secrets, proprietary information, or other confidential information, whether as a result of theft, hacking, or other forms of deception, or for any other cause, could enable others to produce competing products, use our proprietary technology and/or adversely affect our business position.
 Further, any such interruption, security breach, loss or disclosure of confidential information could result in financial, legal, business, and reputational harm to us and could have a material effect on our business, financial position, results of operations and/or cash flow.

-Prior ownership changes may limit our ability to use our tax net operating loss carryforwards as part of a corporate restructure or reorganization.
+Prior ownership changes have limited our ability to use our tax net operating loss carryforwards as part of a corporate restructure or reorganization.

 Risks Relating to Our Common Stock